GuillemAF/Cannonball/README.md

 # Cannonball
 Cannonball is a pentest tool used for information gathering and OSINT.
 It's centered in enterprise security where you'll have to document and download what you find in a very structured way.
-This tool is a cluster of many local and online OSINT softwares created by other users.
+This tool is a cluster of many local OSINT softwares created by other users.
 What I've made it's just put all of those together.
+It consists of a bash script that you execute and input a domain and a folder name and it saves all the information that tools gather in .json format.

-### What modules does Cannonball use?
+## What modules does Cannonball use?
 This program it's a bash script that uses different modules and OSINT tools.
 At the moment we are using this ones:
 * TheHarvester
 * Amass